jpruiz114/widgets/BlogPost/README.md

 `karma init`

-That should create the karma.conf.js

-Setup the config file.
+That should create the karma.conf.js Setup the config file.
+Then write a test.

-Write a test.

-Run Karma:
+To run Karma:

 `karma start`